 16. Spreadable Sausage – Nduja

 Italian sausages and salami are famous all over the world.
-There is one particular type of sausage though that is so good you have to have it in your life.
+There is one particular type of Italian sausage though that is so good you have to have it in your life.

 Traditionally made in Calabria in the south of Italy, its name is Nduja.
-It is bright red and so very spicy that your palate sings and zings with every bite of Nduja you take.
+It is bright red and so very spicy that your palate sings and zings with every bite of Nduja.
 The most interesting thing about Nduja though is that it’s so soft that it’s spreadable.
 You literally scoop a little bit and then spread it on a piece of bread or add it to pasta sauces or any dish that you want to spice up.

 While stuffing a soft spreadable sausage in your luggage is not something I would suggest, the best bit about Nduja is that it is also sold in small jars.
 This makes it easy to carry around provided you want to take a delicious piece of Italy back home with you.

 Alternatively, make it easy for yourself and click here to buy Italian Nduja from abroad.
-The photo on the left shows the exact brand of Nduja I love indulging in since returning to England after six glorious years of living in Italy.
+The photo on the left shows the exact brand of Nduja I love indulging in since returning to England after six wonderful years of living in Italy.

 If spicy sausages are not your thing, then try ragu’ di cinghiale.
 This is a very tasty, very flavoursome sauce made with wild boar meat.
 It’s delicious with pasta or polenta.
 Enjoy!

 17. Sweet Almond and Pistachio Spreads – Crema Spalmabile di Mandorla e Crema Spalmabile di Pistacchio